 I hung the drop cloth curtain panels on my diy picket fence to dry.
-But honestly, I was just so proud of them, I wanted to show them off.
+Honestly, I was just so proud of them, I wanted to show them off.

 NOTE: I did not pre-wash my drop cloths.
 I’ve washed plenty of them before, and I know they get very wrinkled and sort of bumpy.
-I also hadn’t ironed them at this point because I didn’t want to waste my time should I screw it up.
+At this point they hadn’t been ironed because I didn’t want to waste my time should I screw it up.
 I didn’t use a fabric sealer with the paint, so I am not sure how the paint will hold up in the wash.

-I used my garden hose to clean the paint out of the foam and the stamp.
+A garden hose was used to clean the paint out of the foam and the stamp.
 It was much easier to clean than I anticipated.

 I rolled a dish towel in between the stamp and the roller a couple of times to help get any water out of the foam.